danny-briskin/danny-briskin.github.io/docs/_posts/2021-08-17-maintaining-changes.markdown

 # The issue
-In a project with a long history, it's often good to have all information about changes is stored.
+In a project with a long history, it's often good to have all information about changes stored.
 Not only the date, author and content of the change but also a motivation that led to the change.
-Using a version control system(VCS) can greatly help in backtracking but its capabilities are very scarce.
+Using a version control system (VCS) can greatly help in backtracking but its capabilities are very scarce.
 In addition, VCS contributors are usually concentrated on contributing rather than description of what was done.
 What's more, work on the project can be done in parallel, by several people, not in a "logical" sequence (from business perspective).
 For example, a customer login form could be implemented much earlier than customer registration form.
-And if you have to maintain several versions in the same time, questions like "What was changed in version X?" and "Why that change was (or was not) included in version Y?" can become a nightmare.
+And if you must support several versions at the same time, questions like "What was changed in version X?" and "Why that change was (or was not) included in version Y?" can become a nightmare.
-In that case, a proper tracking of changes could be vital in project.
+In that case, a proper tracking of changes could be vital in the project.

 # Changelog
 A changelog is a file, where changes that were made since previous version, are described.
-A typical chagelog looks like
+A typical changelog looks like
 {% highlight markdown %}

 ## 1.2.0 (2021-08-04) Feature